Local authorities and similar bodies (VAT Notice 749)

-5.3 What to do if you receive services from overseas but have not been charged VAT
+5.3 What to do if you receive services from overseas and have not been charged VAT

 If the services:

-- have already been taxed in the country where the supplier belongs, then you do not have to account for VAT on them
+- are taxed in the country where the supplier belongs, then you do not have to account for VAT on them

 - are ones to which the ‘reverse charge’ procedure applies, then you must account for VAT as output tax and recover the input tax to which you’re entitled

 Further guidance can be found in VAT place of supply of services (Notice 741A).

 5.4 Recovering VAT incurred in a member state of the EU

-You cannot recover VAT as input tax on your VAT Return, but you can sometimes reclaim it direct from the authorities in the EU member state where you paid it.
+You cannot recover this VAT as input tax on your VAT Return, but you can sometimes reclaim it direct from the authorities in the EU member state where you paid it.

 Claim back VAT paid in the EU if you’re established elsewhere (Notice 723A) tells you how to make claims.